rh2810/HashJFX/README.md

 through the utilization of dictionary files.

 ## How to Run
-**ATTENTION: If running a JAR, please ensure that you are using Java version 19 or greater.
+** *ATTENTION*: If running a JAR, please ensure that you are using Java version 19 or greater.
 Files can be found in the *JARs* folder under the main repository.
 Otherwise, for earlier versions of Java and JavaFX, you will need to recompile the contents of *src/main* using an earlier JVM.**